durrantlab/autogrow4/tutorial/tutorial.md

                  --reduce_files_sizes True \
                  --use_docked_source_compounds True \
                  >  /PATH_TO/OUTPUT/text_file.txt 2>  /PATH_TO/OUTPUT/text_errormessage_file.txt
-     2) json file submission: store variables for AutoGrow in a .json file
+     2) json file submission: store variables for AutoGrow4 in a .json file
          Example:
              cd /PATH_TO/autogrow4/
              python RunAutogrow.py -j /PATH_TO/json_file_with_variable.json

      Examples of the json files can be found in the tutorial folder.
 #
-## Understanding Autogrow parameters:
+## Understanding AutoGrow4 parameters:
     A explanation of every parameter can be retrieved by running: python /autogrow4/RunAutogrow.py --help

 #
 ## Docker submission:
     The /autogrow4/Docker/ directory contains the scripts to run AutoGrow4 within a docker container.
-These scripts are useful when using OS that is not compatible with AutoGrow dependencies or are not supported by our current multithreading approach, such as Windows.
+These scripts are useful when using OS that is not compatible with AutoGrow4 dependencies or are not supported by our current multithreading approach, such as Windows.

     Prior to running these scripts please install docker software.
 Please also